 But a severely disabled person needs 24 hours of care each day.
 24 hours x 30 days = 720 hours which adds up to $360.00 daily, or $10,920 per month.
 That leaves a shortfall of almost $7000 per month.
 InSpirit provides $650.00 each month to help with this shortfall, still 60% short of ensuring complete care.

 Not all IHSS recipients receive the maximum of 283 hours—that decision is in the hands of the IHSS case worker.
 And finding caregivers who will work for $15.00 per hour is a daunting task.

-When a recipient needs equipment such as a new wheelchair, or wheelchair repair, InSpirit can step in and help out through its Special Needs Account.
+When a recipient needs equipment such as a new wheelchair, or wheelchair repair, InSpirit can step in and help out through its Urgent Needs Program.

 When possible, staff and board advocate for individual recipients on a micro level when they encounter difficult situations or their circumstances warrant additional funds.
 On the macro level, we meet with legislators and other officeholders to inform them of the tight financial position our recipients are compelled to occupy.
 That's an ongoing effort, and we hope to see a raising of the earning ceiling, as well as raising the amount of assets they may own.